antvis/G6/docs/manual/middle/states/defaultBehavior.en.md

 - Configurations:
   - `type: 'click-select'`;
   - `multiple`: Whether to allow multiple selection. `true` by default. `false` means multiple selection is not allowed, and the `trigger` will not take effect.
-  - `trigger`: Specify which key to hold for multiple selection. `shift` by default, which means multiple selection is activated when the shift button is pressed.
+  - `trigger`: Specify which trigger for multiple selection. `shift` by default, which means multiple selection is activated when the shift button is pressed.
 Options: `'shift'`, `'ctrl'`, `'alt'`, and so on;
   - `shouldBegin(e)`: Whether allow the behavior happen on the current item (e.item), see the example below;
   - `shouldUpdate(e)`: Whether allow the behavior changes the state and state style of the on the current item (e.item), see the example below.
 - Related timing events: